nhalink/TickyNoet/readme.md

 Reserved domain

-For now a simple coming soon page
+Idea for a Ticky Noet site